ozyurtf/cpu-scheduler/README.md

 ## Inter-Process Communication

-In computer, there are programs that basically includes some set of instructions that can handle some specific task.
+In computer, there are programs that basically includes set of instructions that can handle some specific task.

 These instructions/codes are stored in disk or memory and cannot help us to do what we want directly.
-Therefore, they should be executed by the processor.
+Therefore, they should be executed by the CPU.

 When these set of instructions are executed, we can call the process of the execution of these instructions as **process**.